ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/02-implementing-binary-trees.md

 AV.recorded();
 ```

-Illustration of a typical pointer-based binary tree implementation, where each node stores two child pointers and a value
+Illustration of a typical pointer-based binary tree implementation, where each node stores two child pointers and a value.
+The empty cells are null values.
 :::

-Here is a simple implementation for binary tree nodes, which can store one single element in each node.
-Every `BinaryNode` object also has two pointers, one to its left child and another to its right child.
-\

-    datatype BinaryNode of T:
-        elem: T            // Element for this node.
-        left: BinaryNode   // Pointer to left child.
-        right: BinaryNode  // Pointer to right child.

-        isLeaf() -> bool:
-            // Return true if a leaf node, false otherwise.
-            return this.left is null and this.right is null

-We define a *leaf* to be a node with no children -- i.e., where both childen pointers point to nothing.
+It is easy to extend this `BinaryNode` for various applications,
+for instance by including more data in nodes.
 Some programmers find it convenient to add a pointer to the node's
 parent, allowing easy upward movement in the tree.
 Using a parent
 pointer is somewhat analogous to adding a link to the previous node in a